 The Georgia College Geography Program offers students a wide range of undergraduate and graduate courses.
 Be sure to examine our Upcoming Courses.

-Dr. Chuck Fahrer teaches Human Geography and World Regional Geography, and offers upper-level courses in Cultural Geography, Political Geography, and Comparative Regional Geography.
+Dr. Chuck Fahrer teaches Human Geography and World Regional Geography, and offers upper-level courses in Cultural Geography, Political Geography, Military Geography, and Comparative Regional Geography.
 Dr. Fahrer's regional specialty is in the Middle East and Asia.
-He also teaches History of the Middle East and special topics in Insurgency and Terrorism.
+He also teaches special topics in Insurgency and Terrorism.

-Dr. Doug Oetter teaches two introductory courses in Physical Geography (Weather & Climate and Landforms), and offers upper-level courses in Geographic Information, Resource Use, Environment & Society, Natural Hazards, and Wetland Environments.
+Dr. Doug Oetter teaches two introductory courses in Physical Geography (Weather & Climate and Landforms), and offers upper-level courses in Geographic Information, Resource Use, Environment & Society, Natural Hazards, and Advanced Weather & Climate.
 Dr. Oetter's regional specialty is in South America.
-He also teaches Environmental History and special topics in Environmental Science.
+He also teaches special topics in Environmental Science.

-Dr. Amy Sumpter teaches Human Geography, World Regional Geography, and upper-level courses in economic geography, urban geography, and race and ethnicity.
+Dr. Amy Sumpter teaches Human Geography, World Regional Geography, and upper-level courses in Economic Geography, Urban Geography, Historical Geography, and Race & Ethnicity.
 Dr. Sumpter has developed regional specialties in Africa, North America, and the Southern U. S.

 Dr. Jeff Blick, in the Department of Government and Sociology, teaches Cultural Geography of Latin America at the upper-level, and other courses in support of the Certificate in Latin American and Caribbean Studies.